 Consumer Proposal Vs Bankruptcy – What Is the Difference?

-Posted on: April 28, 2016Posted in Bankruptcy, Consumer Proposals | Comments Off on Consumer Proposal Vs Bankruptcy – What Is the Difference?
+Posted in Bankruptcy, Consumer Proposals | Comments Off on Consumer Proposal Vs Bankruptcy – What Is the Difference?

-I’ve been in the insolvency business discussing bankruptcy in Toronto for over 30 years and in all that time I don’t ever remember meeting anyone who actually wanted to go bankrupt.
+I’ve been in the insolvency business discussing bankruptcy in Toronto for over 30 years and in all that time I don’t ever remember meeting anyone who wanted to actually go bankrupt.
 Let’s face it, who would?
 I have met an awful lot of people who did realize and accepted that bankruptcy was the solution they needed.
-But, going bankrupt really had not been on their to-do list.
+But, going bankrupt had not been on their to-do list.

 It is a common topic when choosing a debt relief solution.
-I know the vast majority of people who come to our office would greatly prefer to solve their debt problems some way other than filing a bankruptcy.
+I know the vast majority of people who come to our office would greatly prefer to solve their debt problems in some way other than filing for bankruptcy.
 Many choose a consumer proposal or some other kind of debt consolidation versus personal bankruptcy.
 Ultimately, it boils down to finding out what options are available for you, what the consequences will be, and then deciding what is best for you and your family.

 What is the difference between consumer proposal and bankruptcy?